Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

 \subsection{Summary of Contributions and Paper Structure}

-The results presented in this paper extend our earlier work published at the 2018 AAAI conference \cite{DBLP:conf/aaai/BenediktMT18}, and the main novelty can be summarised as follows: \begin{itemize} \item an extension of the singularisation technique by \citet{DBLP:conf/pods/Marnette09} to second-order dependencies, which corrects the incompleteness in the work by \citet{DBLP:journals/jodsn/CateHK16};
+The results presented in this paper extend our earlier work published at the 2018 AAAI conference \cite{DBLP:conf/aaai/BenediktMT18}, and the main novelty The main novelty of this work can be summarised as follows: \begin{itemize} \item an extension of the singularisation technique by \citet{DBLP:conf/pods/Marnette09} to dependencies with function symbols, which corrects the incompleteness in the work by \citet{DBLP:journals/jodsn/CateHK16};

 \item an extension of the relevance analysis and magic sets techniques to second-order dependencies;